mishoo/tweeg.js/README.md

             // now compile the node that we just produced code += X.compile(env, body);

-            // and parenthesize everything, just in case return "(" + code + ")";
+            // parenthesize the result, just in case return "(" + code + ")";
         }
     }